nidhikedilaya/fashion-visual-search/README.md

 - Load the ResNet50 model
 - Process all images from the datasets
-- Generate and save feature vectors to `vectors.npy`
+- Generate and save feature vectors to `vectors.npy` (approximately 273MB)
-- Save corresponding URLs to `urls.npy`
+- Save corresponding URLs to `urls.npy` (approximately 8MB)

+Note: This process might take some time depending on your hardware.
+A GPU is recommended for faster processing.

 ### Running the Application